 A good DIF outcome has a meaningful impact on the people we serve.

 DIF submissions will be accepted periodically.
 A DIF Advisory Committee will review submissions and make recommendations.
 This intake process is similar to CDT’s Technology Modernization Fund (TMF) process.

 In the review, the committee will focus on the problem statement.
 We will also gauge department readiness, and the project’s impact and feasibility.
-The intake questionnaire will give us the information needed to make these assessments.
+The short application will give us the information needed to make these assessments.

 Project selection is made by the DIF Selection Committee.
 Its members are Undersecretaries and Chief Deputy Directors.